TUM-DAML/seml/examples/README.md

 If you open your MongoDB (e.g. with the software `robo3t`), you should now find a collection `seml_example` with the staged experiments.
 Note that the collection name is specified _before_ the operation (`add`).

-To see what the option `--force-duplicates` does, run the above command again.
+To see what the option `--force` does, run the above command again.
 The output should now read something like:

 ```
 72 of 72 experiments were already found in the database.
 They were not added again.
 ```

 That is, the script checks whether experiments with the same configuration are already in the database collection.
 In this case, they are not added to the database to avoid redundant computations.
-In order to force add duplicates to the database, use the `--force-duplicates` argument.
+In order to force add duplicates to the database, use the `--force` argument.

 All experiments are now already in the database collection you specified and in the STAGED state.